 On the other hand, closed patella knee supports offer greater stability.

-When shopping for a knee support, consider how you’ll use the brace and what level of patellar compression you need.
+When shopping for knee support, consider how you’ll use the brace and what level of patellar compression you need.

 A brace that is too large won’t provide enough compression to immobilize the knee and prevent an injury from re-occurring.

 A brace that is too small, on the other hand, may cause discomfort and restrict blood flow.

 Before purchasing a brace, refer to the manufacturer’s sizing guide to ensure that it will fit your leg.

 An adjustable support is a good idea if you want to be able to customize your level of compression to target aches and pains.

 Adjustable knee supports feature a variety of closure types, including velcro and hook-and-loop closure systems.

 The right type of closure system for you comes down to personal preference, but keep in mind that velcro tends to wear down over time, reducing the effectiveness of the brace.

 Patellar knee supports offer different levels of compression ranging from 1, which offers the least amount of support to 3+, which offers maximum stability and protection.